Testing

 You may run all test tests from the selected file by passing that file as an argument:

-~/cassandra/pylib/cqlshlib$ nosetests test/test_constants.py
+~/cassandra/pylib/cqlshlib$ pytest test/test_constants.py

 To run a specific test case, you need to specify the module, class name, and the test name, for example:

-~/cassandra/pylib/cqlshlib$ nosetests cqlshlib.test.test_cqlsh_output:TestCqlshOutput.test_boolean_output
+~/cassandra/pylib/cqlshlib$ pytest cqlshlib.test.test_cqlsh_output:TestCqlshOutput.test_boolean_output

 Python distributed tests